 Any of the following acts in this section or subsequent sections can constitute a violation of the Student Code of Conduct and of the standards designed to assist individuals at the College toward the full enjoyment of their opportunities.
 The behaviors listed here are intended to be illustrative rather than exhaustive.
 Cross references direct the reader to subsequent code sections that may contain additional standards and clarifications.
-Students are expected to adhere to all policies, rules, and procedures posted by College departments and offices that may not also be included in this code.
-A student who violates a local, state, or federal law, domestically or internationally, may also face adjudication in one of the College processes listed in Chapter II, Conflict Resolution Processes.
 The College will not tolerate acts of retaliation against an individual who initiates a report or complaint to the College or who participates in any College adjudication process.
-Given the potential impact on individuals or community, potentially responsible parties will likely be subject to Interim and Emergency Measures (see Section 12.8, Interim and Emergency Measures).
+Given the potential impact on individuals or community, potentially responsible parties will likely be subject to Temporary/Emergency Measures (see Section 12.9, Temporary/ Emergency Measures).

 2.2.
 Bias-Based Interference with Educational or Employment Opportunities

-Conduct that is directed at an individual or group of individuals because of their actual or perceived identity regarding their race, national or ethnic origin, color, religion, sex or gender (including pregnancy, sexual orientation, gender expression, and gender identity), age, disability, genetic information, military service or any other characteristic or class protected under applicable federal, state or local law that causes an interference with the affected person or group's educational or employment opportunities (see Section 1.2, Statement on Respect for Persons and Section).
+Conduct that is directed at an individual or group of individuals on the basis of their actual or perceived race, national or ethnic origin, color, religion, sex or gender (including pregnancy, sexual orientation, gender expression, and gender identity), age, disability, genetic information, military service or any other characteristic or class protected under applicable federal, state or local law that causes an interference with the affected person or group’s educational or employment opportunities (see Section 1.2, Statement on Respect for Persons).

 2.3.
 Disruption of College Function